 Because of the surpassing greatness of the revelations, for this reason, to keep me from exalting myself, there was given me a thorn in the flesh, a messenger of Satan to torment me--to keep me from exalting myself!2 Corinthians 12:7(NASB)

-A 'thorn in the flesh', is some sort of infirmity.
-It is a problem or a difficulty, which an individual may have in their life, which inhibits them in certain ways.
-God knew that Paul could have a tendency to become proud.. because of the amazing revelations he had received from God.. and to prevent this from happening, he was given an infirmity - 'a thorn in the flesh'.
+A 'thorn in the flesh' is some sort of infirmity.
+It is a problem or a difficulty an individual may have in their life, which inhibits them in certain ways.
+God knew that Paul could have a tendency to become proud because of the amazing revelations he had received from God... and to prevent this from happening, he was given an infirmity - 'a thorn in the flesh'.

-We do not know what Paul's 'thorn in the flesh' was, but he referred to it as 'a messenger from Satan', which was designed to torment him.
+We do not know what Paul's 'thorn in the flesh' was, but he referred to it as 'a messenger from Satan' which was designed to torment him.
 However, he further explained that his 'thorn in the flesh' was necessary.. to keep him from exalting himself, and becoming proud.
-Like all of us, Paul needed a constant reminder of his own weakness.. his inabilities, and his utter dependence upon the Lord.
-This tormenting thorn did not allow Paul to forget his own impotence and human helplessness, when compared with the greatness and majesty of our gracious God and Father.
+Like all of us, Paul needed a constant reminder of his own weakness... his inabilities and his utter dependence upon the Lord.
+This tormenting thorn magnified Paul's own impotence and human helplessness, when compared with the greatness and majesty of our gracious God and Father.

-Whether we have a specific 'thorn in the flesh' or whether we are simply encompassed about by the difficulties and dangers of normal life, - God is no respecter persons, and the grace and strength that Paul received throughout his ministry, is the same grace and strength.. which is freely available to all, who have been saved, by grace.. through faith in Christ.
+Whether we have a specific 'thorn in the flesh' or whether we are simply encompassed about by the difficulties and dangers of normal life, God is no respecter of persons, and the grace and strength that Paul received throughout his ministry is the same grace and strength which is freely available to all who have been saved, by grace through faith in Christ.

-May we seek to walk in spirit and truth, and to live godly lives in Christ Jesus.
-And no matter what difficulties, dangers or 'thorns' we may encounter, as we journey through life, may we do justly.. love mercy, and walk humble before our God, so that our lives may be a living sacrifice to Him, and a faithful testament of His sufficient grace.
+May we seek to walk in spirit and truth and to live godly lives in Christ Jesus.
+And no matter what difficulties, dangers, or 'thorns' we may encounter as we journey through life, may we do justly, love mercy, and walk humbly before our God so that our lives may be a living sacrifice to Him, and a faithful testament of His sufficient grace.

-Heavenly Father, thank You for the life and ministry of Paul, and the wonderful truths that are contained in his many epistles.
-I pray, that with Your grace, I would be kept from prideful thoughts and ungodly actions.
-Keep me low at the cross, and walking in humble obedience - and thank You Father, that Your grace is sufficient.
+Heavenly Father, thank You for the life and ministry of Paul and the wonderful truths that are contained in his many epistles.
+I pray that, with Your grace, I would be kept from prideful thoughts and ungodly actions.
+Keep me low at the Cross, walking in humble obedience - and thank You, Father, that Your grace is sufficient.
 Thank You that Your strength is made perfect in my weakness.
-May my life be a living testimony, to Your goodness and grace.. in Jesus name, I pray AMEN.
+May my life be a living testimony to Your goodness and grace.
+In Jesus' name I pray, AMEN.